-Small hypoallergenic dogs
+Small hypoallergenic dog breeds

-We love the Bichon Frise due to their cheerful yet sensitive nature, making it perfect for families with small children.
-The Bichon Frise stands between 9 to 11 inches tall, and they typically weigh between 3 to 5 kg.
+We love the Bichon Frise due to their cheerful yet sensitive nature, making them perfect for families with small children.
+They are also relatively easy to train due to their intelligence.

 Being hypoallergenic, the Toy Poodle is perfect for homes whose occupants might have allergies.

-Coton de Tulear
+4. Coton de Tulear

 Owners love the Coton de Tulear due to their playful and cute outlook, which warms many hearts.
 Their sweet yet clownish personality means that there will not be a lack of entertainment in your house if you get them as a pet.